Viir/bots/guide/eve-online/eve-online-combat-anomaly-bot.md

 ----

-In case I forgot to add something here or you have any questions, don't hesitate to ask on the [BotEngine forum](https://forum.botengine.org/).
+In case I forgot to add something here or you have any questions, don't hesitate to ask on the [BotLab forum](https://forum.botlab.org/).

 ## Pricing and Online Sessions

 You can test the bot for free.
-When you want the bot to run more than 15 minutes per session, use an online session as explained at [https://to.botengine.org/guide/online-session](https://to.botengine.org/guide/online-session)
+When you want the bot to run more than 15 minutes per session, use an online session as explained at [https://to.botlab.org/guide/online-session](https://to.botlab.org/guide/online-session)

 Online sessions cost 2000 credits per hour.
-To add credits to your account, follow the instructions at [https://reactor.botengine.org/billing/add-credits](https://reactor.botengine.org/billing/add-credits)
+To add credits to your account, follow the instructions at https://reactor.botlab.org/billing/add-credits

-For more about purchasing and using credits, see the guide at [https://forum.botengine.org/t/purchasing-and-using-botengine-credits-frequently-asked-questions-faq/837](https://forum.botengine.org/t/purchasing-and-using-botengine-credits-frequently-asked-questions-faq/837)
+For more about purchasing and using credits, see the guide at https://forum.botlab.org/t/purchasing-and-using-botlab-credits-frequently-asked-questions-faq/837

 ## Running Multiple Instances

 This bot supports running multiple instances on the same desktop.
 In such a scenario, the individual bot instances take turns sending input and coordinate to avoid interfering with each other's input.
-To learn more about multi-instance setup, see https://to.botengine.org/guide/running-bots-on-multiple-game-clients
+To learn more about multi-instance setup, see https://to.botlab.org/guide/running-bots-on-multiple-game-clients